 - Ivy League Admission

-Wishing for Ivy admission is not enough to actually get in, because it requires a lot of everything to be successful.
+Wishing for Ivy admission is not enough to actually get in when you are, because it requires a lot of everything to be successful when you're homeschooling high school.
 Still, with careful planning, along with providing balance at home, homeschoolers can be successful, because most Ivy League schools have very homeschool-friendly policies.
-This Coffee Break Book may help:
+My Coffee Break Book, Upper Echelon Education: How Homeschoolers Can Gain Admission to Elite Universities, may help you calm your fears about Ivy League Admission.

 - Overseas Families

 No matter where you live, if you need a friend, I'm here for you!
-Sometimes what you REALLY need is a veteran homeschool mom who will listen ... brainstorm ... encourage and support you!
-Even though I live in Seattle, on any given week I consult with parents on other continents.
+Sometimes what you REALLY need is a veteran homeschool mom who will listen, brainstorm, encourage, and support you!
+Even though I live in Seattle, on any given week I consult with parents all around the world.
 The College Launch Solution can talk you through the process of applying to University in the USA when you are living overseas for any reason.

 Whatever your situation, The College Launch Solution will help.
 It includes a "special situations" section that will get your started on handling your own challenges.
 If you choose the private coaching option, you and I can brainstorm situations together, so at least you have someone in your corner, cheering you on.